You’ve got a goal that is important to you but fear is in the way.

 Because THAT is the way to create the life you want.

-Any other thing you’re doing to impress someone, then you’re operating off your identity.
-And that’s a struggle of a life.
+Any other thing you’re doing to impress someone, then you’re operating out of an identity issue.
+And that’s a big struggle of a life.
+It is covered in a few of the different ways people burden themselves in this post on the 12 ways people unintentionally burden themselves.

-If you do really care about the goal, let go of performing.
+If you do really care about the goal, let go of living your life as a performance.
+Even if the audience is simply yourself.

 Adopt a creation orientation, and KNOW that learning is part of the process and you’ll stop focusing on what succeeding or failing MEANS about you.